f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

 Console Access to System Controllers and Blades via Built-In Terminal Server
 ============================================================================

-You may have a need to access the console of a VELOS BX110 blade, one of the system controllers, or a tenant to diagnose a problem, or to watch it bootup.
-VELOS provides a built-in terminal server function that will proxy network connections to individual blades, system controller, & tenant console ports.
-Specific TCP ports on the system controller floating IP address have been reserved and mapped to console ports of as follows:
+You may have a need to access the console of a tenant to diagnose a problem, or to watch it bootup. rSeries provides a built-in terminal server function that will proxy network connections to individual tenant console ports.
+Specific TCP ports on the rSeries F5OS IP address have been reserved and mapped to console ports of as follows:

 •	System controller ports 7001-7008 map to slots/blades 1-8
 •	System controller ports 7100 & 7200 map to system controllers 1 & 2